 Annalisa Scott says, “The whole point of starting The Worry Games blog is to let readers and all fellow anxiety “sufferers” know that our brains are not sick.
 We are not losing our minds.
 Those with anxiety disorders are smart and have healthy, amazing brains.”

 Blog Founder: Annalisa Scott

 With its regular posting every Tuesday, the TGN blog talks about all things mental health and wellness related.
 Tracy started this blog to connect to people and their stories in significant ways.
-As a therapist, it is her goal (and hope) that her writings, stories, experiences, and insights, will reach others who may need them.
+As a therapist, her goal (and hope) is that her writings, stories, experiences, and insights will reach others who may need them.

-In her blog, she talks about grief, pregnancy and infant loss, maternal mental health, and many more.
+In her blog, she talks about grief, pregnancy and infant loss, maternal mental health, and much more.
 To learn more, check her website and her blog on different mental health and wellness topics.

 Blog Founder: Tracy

-Michelle Clark, the author, and person behind Bipolar Bandit is no stranger to depression and bipolar disorder.
-She spends her school years missing out on a lot of things and experiences strange feelings.
-It took her many years of hospitalisations before she realize that she was bipolar.
+Michelle Clark, the author and person behind Bipolar Bandit, is no stranger to depression and bipolar disorder.
+She spent her school years missing out on a lot of things and experiences strange feelings.
+It took her many years of hospitalisations before she realised that she was bipolar.
 Now, she uses her platform to raise awareness on topics of mental illness.

-In her blog, she features guest posting which also explores topics of depression and mental illness.
+In her blog, she features guest posts, which also explore topics of depression and mental illness.
 Readers will also learn a thing or two about her mental health advocacy work.